SteeltoeOSS/Documentation/docs/management/loggers.md

 }
 ```

-> NOTE: The Pivotal Apps Manager integration involves sending the fully-qualified logger name over HTTP.
+> NOTE: Integration with external tools involves sending the fully-qualified logger name over HTTP.
 Avoid using colons in the name of a logger to prevent invalid HTTP Requests.